Learn how to make a DIY wide plank pine wood countertop that’s perfect for that laundry room makeover you’ve been meaning to tackle!

 Using a rag, apply the stain.
 Apply in sections and wipe off the excess as you go.
 Allow to dry for 24 hours.

-Each board is going to need a minimum of 2 coats of polyurethane.
-If you have time for a third, that will really make sure that the wood is protected from any moisture.
+Each board needs a minimum of 2 coats of polyurethane.
+If you have time for a third, that will make sure that the wood is protected from any moisture.
 Since I’m only planning on folding clothes on mine, 2 coats was fine.
 Allow to dry for 24 hours.

 When you’re ready to install over your washer/dryer pay careful attention to any laundry hookups and sockets.
 In order to maintain access to our water, we had to install our countertop over the water hookups.
 It wasn’t ideal since the countertop is a bit higher than I would have preferred but we needed to be able to still easily access those, so it is what it is!